adhaka/adhaka.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Robust, Stochastic Optimisation for Variational Inference"
+title: "Robust, Accurate Stochastic Optimisation for Variational Inference"
 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: 'This work considers the challenging problem of fitting variational posterior approximations using stochastic optimization methods.
 The performance of these approximations depends on (1) how well the variational family matches the true posterior distribution, (2) the choice of divergence, and (3) the optimization of the variational objective.